Jamesokay/van-gogh-app/README.md

 - Function to calculate individual generation cost and display in GenerateButton
 - Confirmation modal for image deletion
 - Check all settings map correctly onto the API request body, yielding the desired response
-- Implement Recent Images state and components (dropdown in ImageGuidanceUpload)